 When discussing the feature innovations of TikTok, Huffman took a strong stand against the idea that startups in Silicon Valley could learn something from the app.
 He was one of the few people attending the event who criticized TikTok.
 “Maybe I’m going to regret this, but I can’t even get to that level of thinking with them… Because I look at that app as so fundamentally parasitic, that it’s always listening, the fingerprinting technology they use is truly terrifying, and I could not bring myself to install an app like that on my phone… I actively tell people, ‘Don’t install that spyware on your phone,’” Huffman said to TechCrunch.

 A spokesperson for TikTok called Huffman’s comments “baseless accusations” that were made without a shred of evidence.
-This isn’t the first time that TikTok has come under fire for security reasons.
+This isn’t the first time the app has come under fire for security reasons.

 In December, the Pentagon sent a message to its employees warning them about the dangers of TikTok.
 Soon, the U.S. Navy banned the app from state-owned devices.
-Members who use TikTok were blocked from the Navy intranet.
-The U.S. Army had been using TikTok as a tool to reach out to Gen Z. However, the Army banned the use of the app in late September.
+Members who use the app were blocked from the Navy intranet.
+The U.S. Army had been using the app as a tool to reach out to Gen Z. However, the Army banned the use of the app in late September.

 Australian Defense Forces banned TikTok in January citing security fears.
 Andrew Hastie, the Chairman of the Intelligence and Security Committee, praised the move and pointed out that the app could be bad for Australian teenagers as well.